ccs-amsterdam/r-course-material/tutorials/r-tidy-12-reshaping.md

 colnames(wealth_raw)
 ```

-As you can see from the column specification or the output, it somehow parsed the UK promille column as character (textual) data rather than as double (numeric) data.
+As you can see from the column specification or the output, it somehow parsed the UK promille column as logical (TRUE/FALSE) data rather than as double (numeric) data.
 On inspection this is caused by there not being any values whatsoever.
-This will later cause trouble as it will force all columns to become textual.
+In this case it probably isn't harmfull (R treats FALSE as 0 and TRUE as 1), but it's good practice to keep you data types in check.
 So, we should now either convert the column to numeric, or simply drop it:

 ``` r
 # you can use either option below: